 Home equity loans or lines of credit (LOC)

-If you own a home, you can also take out a home equity loan or a home equity line-of-credit (LOC).
+If you own a home, you can also take out a home equity loan or a home equity line-of-credit (LOC) to start a business in California.
 Note the loan or credit line will be secured by your house.
 To go this route, you get your house appraised, find a lender with a competitive offer and then take out a loan or LOC for a percentage of the difference between what your house is worth and what you have paid.

 If you decide to go with a home equity loan, you would borrow the amount and repay it in installments.
 On the other hand, a line of credit makes the entire amount available to you, and you can use it as you wish, similar to a credit card.
 Weigh the pros and cons of both options here.